aboodma/cpuTester/README.md

   - tqdm
   - tkinter (for the GUI version)

+## Note
+The ExE version of app you can find it in "dist" folder
 ## Usage

 1. Install the required packages using `pip install itertools random time psutil tqdm tkinter`.